NOTES ON REVIVING MARVIN

 Using Walter Tracy’s method, I worked out a first spacing that was pleasant, not tight but not too loose either.
 My theory about the openness of the counters and the more consistent width of the glyphs proved to be fruitful.
 It looked good, and worked even at sizes of 24pt on paper.
 The problem was that it’s generally harder to tighten a looser font (causing collisions) than to track a tight one.
 Marvin is best suited for display sizes and giving it a tighter default spacing made more sense for the release.
 I kept the idea of a looser spacing for the sub-headline family where lighter weights will appreciate the room and started working on the current tight spacing.

 The result of that process is a more consistent Marvin.
 It has larger counters and strong, stable shapes.
-It’s a little more versatile, will look great on screen and in print, and it can be tracked without collapsing.
+It’s a little more versatile, will look great on screen and in print, and it can be tracked without completely collapsing.
 It retains the charm and genial look of its forefather but brings its distinctive feel into the digital world with a bang.

 All of this wouldn’t have been possible without the tireless support, feedback and encouragement of Claudia Toia, Matthew Young and Tom Etherington.
 Thank you.